KelschLAB/NoSeMaze/README.md

 1. The **automatic olfactometer system**, which itself consists of:
     - a lick port and a water container.
     - an olfactometer and its tubing system.
-    - a National Instrument Data Acquisition Board NI-USB 6216 BNC
+    - a National Instrument Data Acquisition Board NI-USB 6002 (previously NI-USB 6216 BNC)

 2. **Tube test system**, which is used to determine social hierarchy of a mice cohorte.

-3. **Environment sensors module**, which measures temperature, gas, light, etc. to check if there is correlation between the result of the experiment and the environment.
+3. **Environment sensors module**, which measures temperature, gas, light, etc. to check if there is correlation between the result of the experiment and the environment or to provide additional data points.

 4. **Video cameras** which record areas of interest in the NoSeMaze.
 Video recorded will be used for tracking the mice using DeepLabCut, whereafter the social interactions between the mice are analysed.

+These main parts are connected to a computer running the Nosemaze software (NoSeMazeControl) which controls the experiment and stores the measured data.

 > :memo: **Note** :
-> Only NI-Board NI-USB 6216 BNC is supported by the NoSeMazeControl UI right now.
+> Only NI-Board NI-USB 6002 is supported by the NoSeMaze Software right now.

-These main parts are connected to a computer which controls the experiment and gather the measured data.

 For more information about the hardware, see the following documentations: